 The interpretation—those interpretations also called integration—are critical after psychedelic experiences.
 Hallucinogens from psilocybin to ayahuasca, along with therapy, are being explored as viable alternatives to antidepressants and conventional treatments for a variety of mental health and substance abuse issues.

 While tobacco is no stranger to Western culture, these other plants have only begun to experience mainstream attention.
-Celebrities like Will, Jaden, and Jada Pinkett Smith have recently spoken about their experiences with psychedelics.
-Pinkett Smith credited them for relieving her of what she called “crippling” depression.
+Celebrities have spoken about their experiences with psychedelics.
+Jada Pinkett Smith credited them for relieving her of what she called “crippling” depression.

 Narby says to personify a plant like this is a way to get a deeper understanding of what one is dealing with—even if science categorically proves there are no plant “spirits” or entities.